-- (i) Salaries, allowances and benefits in kind of the executive directors of the Company are generally emoluments paid in respect of the directors' other services in connection with the management of the affairs of the subsidiaries of the Company. - (ii) Ms. Song is the chief executive officer of the Company. - (iii) Mr. Zhou is the chairman of the Board of Directors of the Company.
+- (i) Salaries and allowances of the executive directors of the Company are generally emoluments paid in respect of the directors' other services in connection with the management of the affairs of the subsidiaries of the Company.
+The independent non-executive directors' emoluments shown above were mainly for their services as directors of the Company. - (ii) Ms. Song is the chief executive officer of the Company. - (iii) Mr. Zhou is the chairman of the Board of Directors of the Company.

-There was no arrangement under which a director waived or agreed to waive any remuneration during the year (2021: Nil).
+There was no arrangement under which a director waived or agreed to waive any remuneration during the year (2022: Nil).

-During the year, no emoluments were paid by the Group to the directors of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office (2021: Nil).
+During the year, no emoluments were paid by the Group to the directors of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office (2022: Nil).